 - Enhance the degree of investor involvement in our work.
 The review concluded that investors want better to understand the overall findings from our inspection programmes and want more information about our reviews of individual audits and of reports and accounts.
-We will seek to achieve this through consultation on our procedures and priorities and by communicating more clearly the outcome of our review activity in terms that investors find helpful. - Establish a regulatory stance that promotes continuous improvement in standards of reporting and auditing.
-This will be based on a careful analysis of what constitutes best practice, and on identifying and publicising the root cause of problems.
+We will seek to achieve this through consultation on our procedures and priorities, reporting by audit committees and by communicating more clearly the outcome of our review activity in terms that investors find helpful. - Establish a regulatory stance that promotes continuous improvement in standards of reporting and auditing.
+This will be based on a careful analysis of what constitutes good practice, and on identifying and addressing the root cause of problems.
 We will concentrate primarily on collaborating with market participants, focusing on action that helps companies and auditors improve standards.
-We recognise the challenges for a regulator developing an approach designed to articulate what constitutes best practice against the background of changes in the markets and in the risks our work is intended to address.
-But we strongly believe our approach will be effective in driving up standards without compromising our ability to take tough action when necessary.
-As an essential part of our new approach we will continue to consult extensively on our regulatory priorities and procedures.
+We believe that our approach will be effective in driving up standards without compromising our ability to take tough action when necessary.
+As an essential part of our new approach we will continue to consult extensively on our regulatory priorities and procedures. - Invest in the skills and capabilities of our Audit Quality and Corporate Reporting Review teams to benefit from their combined expertise.
+Delivering the new regulatory approach will require continuing investment in our knowledge of the sectors and businesses whose reports and audits we review as well as in our technical and communication skills.

-- Invest in our Audit Quality and Corporate Reporting review teams' talent to benefit from their combined expertise.
-Delivering the new regulatory approach will require continuing investment in our knowledge of the sectors and businesses whose reports and audits we review as well as in our technical and communication skills. - Simplify and standardise our processes to promote greater transparency in the way we operate.
-The review suggested that our new regulatory approach should be supported by certain specific changes.
-We propose that in future we should pilot naming in advance a small proportion of those reports and audits we intend to review; we should inform companies when their reports have been reviewed and we do not intend to take any further action; and we should make clear our expectation that audit committees should when appropriate report on the outcomes of the FRC's audit quality and corporate reporting reviews.
-We will consult where necessary on changes to our operating procedures to put these proposals into effect. - Support our new approach by implementing a new strategic stakeholder communications programme, looking at new ways to communicate the outcomes of our work (for example through our annual assessments of the quality of reporting and auditing), and enhancing our ability to gather and analyse large quantities of relevant data.
+- Simplify and standardise our processes to promote greater transparency in the way we operate. - The review suggested that our new regulatory approach should be supported by certain specific changes.
+We propose that in future we should pilot naming in advance a small proportion of those reports and audits we intend to review; we should inform companies when their reports have been reviewed and we do not intend to take any further action; and we should make clear our expectation that audit committees should when appropriate report on the outcomes of the FRC's audit quality and corporate reporting reviews. - Support our new approach by implementing a new strategic stakeholder communications programme, looking at new ways to communicate the outcomes of our work (for example through our annual assessments of the quality of reporting and auditing), and enhancing our ability to gather and analyse large quantities of relevant data.

-The lessons from the review have been helpful in considering our overall regulatory approach:
+The lessons from the review have been helpful in considering our regulatory approach across all our responsibilities.
 We will enhance our collaborative approach by strengthening our engagement with stakeholders.
 Given the investment focus of our mission we will pay particular attention to our engagement with investors, ensuring that the perspective of long-term investors is reflected in all our work - including our conduct activities - and increasing our outreach to international investors active in the UK market.

 We need to take tough action to hold people to account where we determine that this is necessary in the public interest.
-We will enhance our ability to achieve this through our procedures and sanctions, including the changes resulting from the ARD.
+We will enhance our ability to achieve this through our procedures and sanctions, including the new Audit Enforcement Procedure to be introduced following the implementation of the ARD.
 We will aim to take any necessary enforcement action in a timely and cost-effective way and will continue to focus on the effective delivery of our disciplinary schemes for public interest cases involving accountants and actuaries.
-We will aim to complete our investigations under these schemes after no more than two years on average, taking as a starting point the date on which our Conduct Committee passes the formal complaint to the Executive Counsel for investigation
+We will aim to complete our investigations under the Audit Enforcement Procedure and disciplinary schemes in two years, from the date on which our Conduct Committee decides to instigate an investigation by Executive Counsel until the service of a Proposed Formal Complaint (under the Audit Enforcement Procedure) or when the case is closed.